No items in your shopping bag.

 Energy consumption and shop fittings

-Furthermore, we favor recycled and recyclable materials for shop fittings.
+Furthermore, we favour recycled and recyclable materials for shop fittings.
 Since 2020, we have been working to redesign all our stores using a new, more environmentally-friendly concept incorporating responsible materials (lime-based mineral wall plaster, natural pigments and marble powder, wood from FSC labelled forests, etc.).

 • Entire network of stores in France supplied with renewable energy.